makerfx/makerfx.org/virtual-tour.md

 # Virtual tour

-Check our our Virtual Tour below, and if you'd like to see MakerFX in person, email us at <info@makerfx.org> and we will schedule a volunteer to show you the space and answer any questions.
+Check our our Virtual Tour below, and if you'd like to see MakerFX in person, please use our [MakerFX Tour Request Form](https://docs.google.com/forms/d/1U8uiXRiRIgfvGdbWRuPGpC7fesKbk-E2r4KQKmv59UQ/edit).

 For information on membership and our membership process, head over to our [membership page](/membership).